hans-chr-f/komma/README2.md

 ### Dataset Summary

-The SNLI corpus (version 1.0) is a collection of 570k human-written English sentence pairs manually labeled for balanced classification with the labels entailment, contradiction, and neutral, supporting the task of natural language inference (NLI), also known as recognizing textual entailment (RTE).
+The NCB corpus (version 0.1) is a collection of 840 human-written Norwegian sentence pairs.

 ### Supported Tasks and Leaderboards